Ashiana Housing scandal: Shahbaz’s transit remand extended till 10th

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: An accountability court on Tuesday extended the transit remand of PML-N President and Opposition Leader in the National Assembly Shahbaz Sharif till November 10 in the Ashiana Housing scandal.
+ISLAMABAD: An accountability court Tuesday extended the transit remand of PML-N President and Opposition Leader in the National Assembly Shahbaz Sharif till November 10 in Ashiana Housing scandal.

-ISLAMABAD: An accountability court on Tuesday extended the transit remand of PML-N President and Opposition Leader in the National Assembly Shahbaz Sharif till November 10 in the Ashiana Housing scandal.
+ISLAMABAD: An accountability court Tuesday extended the transit remand of PML-N President and Opposition Leader in the National Assembly Shahbaz Sharif till November 10 in Ashiana Housing scandal.

 Comments